 Health Insurance Requirements for All Students

 The Board of Regents of The University of Texas System mandates health insurance (Texas Education Code Section 51.961) for all students enrolled in the UT System health components.
 As such, each UTHealth student who cannot provide evidence of continuing coverage under another approved plan will be enrolled in the student insurance plan with Academic HealthPlans and assessed a health insurance fee.
-The health insurance fee is $1,204.00 for the academic year 2012-2013.

 Before being able to register for classes each semester, every student must complete the health insurance certification process through his/her MyUTH account.
 Through this process, students either provide proof of their own coverage or confirm their participation in Academic HealthPlans.
 To waive this fee you are required to show proof of current health insurance coverage through another provider by completing the information below before the twelfth day of class for the Fall/Spring semester and the fourth day of class for the Summer semester of every academic year.
 Failure to provide this information before the deadline will result in forfeiting your option to waive the health insurance coverage and associated fee.
 Please note that it is not necessary to submit the waiver every semester, as after submitting the waiver in the fall and/or spring semester, the insurance fee will be removed from your bill for the remaining academic year.

 Please visit UTHealth Auxiliary Enterprises - Student Insurance for more information.

 All residency decisions are determined by TMDSAS and our Registrar’s Office will accept these decisions as final and official.
 The only time a “Core Residency Form” will need to be submitted to our Registrar’s Office is when it is determined that a DDS student is a non-resident by TMDSAS.
 ALWAYS PROMPTLY CHECK YOUR TUITION BILL FOR ACCURACY.